The Tete des Lacs Froids..... where is that? Hidden away in the Ubaye in the Southern French Alps, tRead More

 When it comes to mountaineering, preparation is everything.
 Much more demanding than hiking, ascending a mountain requires a higher level of fitness as well as experience with a variety of terrain.
 From training your body and making sure you have the technical skills for a safe, successful climb to training your mind for the endurance ahead, there’s a lot to do in order to get yourself ready.
 On top of that, you’ll also need to be equipped for pushing your body at high altitudes.

-The great news, however, is that mountaineering can be done by anyone, as long as you’re generally fit and healthy and determined.
+The great news, however, is that mountaineering can be done by anyone, as long as you’re generally fit and healthy, determined with an adventurous outlook, and prepared to put in some preparation.
 Whether you’re going to be on a mountain trail for a few hours or considering multi-day expeditions, training is essential.

 Here’s everything you need to know about training for a climb.